-For my birthday this year, I choose to experience the Visit Orlando Magical Dining menu at Amatista Cookhouse at Loew’s Sapphire Falls Resort, and my guest and I tried nearly everything off the menu.
+For my birthday this year, I choose to experience the Visit Orlando Magical Dining menu at Amatista Cookhouse at Loew’s Sapphire Falls Resort, and my guest and I tried nearly everything off the MD menu.

 Amatista Cookhouse is located just off the lobby on the lower level of Loew’s Sapphire Falls Resort, and offers a menu of Caribbean-inspired cuisine.

 It features an open kitchen area as you first walk-in.The seating is distanced, with a variety of table and booth set-ups.

 The star of the dining room design was the floor-to-ceiling windows which offered views of the resort’s waterfall, as well as the canal and boat dock for the Universal Orlando water taxi.
 Luckily we got there before dark to enjoy the view, because once it’s dark out, the windows reflect the dining room.
 Not a bad thing, just something I noticed.